ervandew/eclim/src/doc/content/vim/python/validate.rst

 .. _PyLint:

 **:PyLint** -
-Runs <a href="site:pylint">pylint</a> on the current file, populates the quickfix list with the results (:h quickfix), and marks all the affected lines using vim's sign support.
+Runs the `pylint tool <http://www.logilab.org/857>`_ on the current file, populates the quickfix list with the results (:h quickfix), and marks all the affected lines using vim's sign support.

 Configuration